-Florence is a BMus Music graduate from the School of Arts and Social Sciences.
+Florence is a BMus Music graduate from the School of Communication & Creativity.
 She plays violin, keyboards and sings in various bands.
 She graduated in 2018.

 Can you tell us a bit about what you're doing now?